Snatch Exercise – When, Why & How to Do This Exercise

-This is an explosive exercise that requires a bit of naked aggression.
+This is an explosive snatch exercise that requires a bit of naked aggression.
 You need to pull through with maximum effort and energy.
-There is no such thing as going through the motions on this exercise, no matter how fatigued you are.
+There is no such thing as going through the motions on this snatch exercise, no matter how fatigued you are.

 How Heavy Should You Go?

-Most of the commons errors seen in the snatch pull are the result of people using a too heavy weight during the first few months of this exercise, as they are perfecting the form.
+Most of the commons errors seen in the snatch pull are the result of people using a too heavyweight during the first few months of this exercise, as they are perfecting the form.
 Keep in mind that the key objective of this move is not raw strength, but the combination of speed and force to deliver applied power.

 Snatch Pull Variations

-Power in your legs is critical for proper execution of both the snatch and its derivative, the snatch pull.
+Power in your legs is critical for the proper execution of both the snatch and its derivative, the snatch pull.
 If your thighs are not strong enough, you will probably find that your hips are likely to rise too early, precipitating a domino effect of problems.

 1. Triphasic Pills

-The Triphasic snatch pull divides the exercise into three components - the eccentric, concentric and isometric portions of the lift.
+The Triphasic snatch pull divides the exercise into three components – the eccentric, concentric and isometric portions of the lift.
 The idea of this is to minimize your force, especially on the concentric (lifting part) of the exercise.
-A key concentric part of the exercise is the initial lift from the floor.
+A key concentric part of the snatch exercise is the initial lift from the floor.

-To perform the Triphasic snatch pull, begin with an exclusive fast concentric pull.
+To perform the Triphasic snatch exercise, begin with an exclusive fast concentric pull.
 Then immediately go into the eccentric (lowering) part, taking 5 seconds to descend.
 The change of direction, which occurs twice (at the top and bottom of the movement) is the isometric part.
 This should be as short as possible.

 2. Isometric Pulls

 The Isometric snatch pull has you performing the standard snatch pull, but taking an exaggerated pause at a predetermined portion of the exercise.
-Usually these isometric pauses occur at parts of the lift that cause positional strength limitations.
+Usually, these isometric pauses occur at parts of the lift that cause positional strength limitations.
 The additional time under tension involves a greater level of neural recruitment and will increase muscle mass and strength.

 3. Riser Pulls

 This one is identical to a standard snatch pull, except that you perform the exercise while standing on a riser board.
-This may be a timber platform or a 45 pound weight plate.
+This may be a timber platform or a 45-pound weight plate.
 The width of the roster should be between one and four inches (start with the smaller height).

 The Riser Pull requires that you pull the bar an extra distance from the floor.
 This involves a greater degree of knee flexion, which means that you will have to recruit more quad and hamstring muscle to complete the action.